uabrc/uabrc.github.io/docs/uab_cloud/security_setup_basic.md

 3. Find the key pair you wish to revoke and click the "Delete Key Pair" button in that row.

-4. Optionally, delete the relevant private key file on your local machine.
-This step is not necessary, but can help maintain a clean environment.
+4. Optionally, [Remove the Private Key](./cloud_remote_access.md#remove-a-private-key) from your local machine.
+This step is not necessary to ensure security, but can help maintain a clean environment.